rjhprogress/02_hw_code_refractor/README.md

 <p>The semantic elements I applied to the code casebase, which fall in sequential order are:</p>
 header, nav, main, section, article, aside, and footer.

-Copyright (C) 2011 - 2020 Olivier Biot

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated document